 Pronounced: op-TIK nu-RI-tis

-Your doctor may need pictures of your body structures.
-This can be done with an MRI scan
+Images may be needed of your head.
+This can be done with an MRI.

 North American Neuro-Ophthalmology Society

 Optic neuritis.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/optic-neuritis.
 Updated May 15, 2019.
 Accessed October 17, 2019.

 Romero RS, Gutierrez Y, et al. Homonymous hemimacular thinning: a unique presentation of optic tract thinning in neuromyelitis optica.
 J Neuroophthalmal.
 2012;32(2):150-153.

 Vaphiades MS, Kline LB.
 Optic neuritis.
 Compr Ophthalmol Update.
 2007 Mar-Apr;8(2):67-75.

 EBSCO Medical Review Board